Mecartoon

 Recent Comments

-1. about 2 months ago on Overboard
+1. 2 months ago on Overboard

 “Argh” is how you write out the sound of a scream, and has been used in that way for hundreds of years.
 The thing pirates say is “arr”, in imitation of the West Country dialect of Robert Newton, who played Blackbeard the Pirate in the 1952 film of the same name.

-2. about 2 months ago on Overboard
+2. 3 months ago on Overboard

 Actually it’s “arr”, in imitation of the West Country dialect of Robert Newton, who played Blackbeard the Pirate in the 1952 film of the same name.

-3. about 2 months ago on Overboard
+3. 3 months ago on Overboard

 “Argh” is how you write out the sound of a scream, and has been used in that way for hundreds of years.
 The thing pirates say is “arr”, in imitation of the West Country dialect of Robert Newton, who played Blackbeard the Pirate in the 1952 film of the same name.
 When dogs want to be intimidating they growl.